-Andrew’s recent oratorio engagements include performances of Handel’s Messiah, Haydn’s The Creation, Puccini’s Messa di Gloria, Rossini’s Petite messe solennelle, Mozart’s Great Mass in C minor and Coronation Mass, and Bach’s St Matthew Passion.
+Selected recent and upcoming concert engagements include performances of Haydn’s The Creation, Verdi’s Requiem, Puccini’s Messa di Gloria, Orff’s Carmina Burana, Rossini’s Petite messe solennelle, and Mozart’s Requiem, Great Mass in C minor, and Coronation Mass.